Skip to main content

 • Extension Available: Yes, +30 days in-country

 Excellent news for Filipino passport holders living in Dubai and across the UAE — you do not need a visa to visit Thailand.
-The Philippines is on Thailand’s official visa exemption list, which means Filipino nationals can enter Thailand for tourism and short visits of up to 30 days without applying for any visa in advance.
-No embassy appointment, no VFS submission, no online application, and no visa fee.
+The Philippines is on Thailand’s official visa exemption list, which means Filipino nationals can currently enter Thailand for tourism and short visits of up to 60 days without applying for any visa in advance (a reduction to 30 days has been approved and is pending Royal Gazette publication — verify the current rule before travel).
+No embassy appointment, no VFS submission, and no visa fee — though all travellers must now complete the free Thailand Digital Arrival Card (TDAC) online before arrival.
 You simply arrive at any Thai international airport with your valid Philippine passport and walk through immigration.

 This is a significant advantage that sets Filipino travellers apart from many other nationalities in Dubai.
 Indian passport holders must apply for a paid eVOA, Pakistani and Bangladeshi nationals need a full tourist visa from the Thai Embassy in Abu Dhabi, and Egyptian passport holders face a similar embassy visa requirement.
 As a Filipino, Thailand is one of the easiest and most affordable international destinations you can visit from Dubai — and with over 700,000 Filipinos calling the UAE home, it is no surprise that Bangkok, Phuket, Chiang Mai, and Pattaya are among the most popular holiday destinations for the Filipino community.

-This guide covers everything Filipino passport holders in Dubai need to know about entering Thailand visa-free: the exemption rules, exactly what documents to carry at immigration, how to extend your stay if 30 days is not enough, when you actually do need a visa, practical travel tips for the Dubai-to-Thailand route, and how OraVisa can help with any Thailand visa questions.
+This guide covers everything Filipino passport holders in Dubai need to know about entering Thailand visa-free: the exemption rules, exactly what documents to carry at immigration, how to extend your stay if your visa-exempt period is not enough, when you actually do need a visa, practical travel tips for the Dubai-to-Thailand route, and how OraVisa can help with any Thailand visa questions.

 Eligibility — Filipino Passport Holders Are Visa Exempt for Thailand

-Filipino passport holders are on Thailand’s official visa exemption list, which means you are entitled to enter Thailand without a visa for stays of up to 30 days.
+Filipino passport holders are on Thailand’s official visa exemption list, which means you are entitled to enter Thailand without a visa for stays of currently up to 60 days (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
 This exemption applies at all Thai international airports — Bangkok Suvarnabhumi, Bangkok Don Mueang, Phuket, Chiang Mai, Krabi, and others — as well as at major land and sea border crossings.
 The exemption is based on your passport nationality, not your country of residence, so it applies equally whether you are flying from Dubai, Manila, or anywhere else.

 This is genuinely great news for the Filipino community in the UAE, because it makes Thailand one of the most accessible holiday destinations from Dubai.
-To put this in perspective: Indian passport holders must apply for a paid eVOA (approximately USD 35) and are limited to 15 days.
-Pakistani, Bangladeshi, and Sri Lankan nationals must apply for a full tourist visa at the Royal Thai Embassy in Abu Dhabi, a process that takes several working days and requires an in-person appointment.
+To put this in perspective: Indian passport holders are currently visa-exempt too (60 days) but are set to revert to Visa-on-Arrival (15 days) once the approved change publishes in the Royal Gazette.
+Pakistani, Bangladeshi, and Sri Lankan nationals must apply for a full tourist e-Visa online via the official Thai e-Visa portal (thaievisa.go.th), a process that takes several working days.
 Filipinos bypass all of this entirely — no application, no fee, no waiting.
 Your Philippine passport is your ticket in.

 Visa Exemption Summary for Filipino Nationals